northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

     # Run your program
     srun python your_script.py #example

+    # You can use editor of your choice to edit and save the file on the cluster.
-    # Following Nano-editor commands are used to write this script to disk
+    # Following commands are for the editor 'Nano', and can be used to write this script to disk
-    # ctrl+x
+    # Ctrl+x to save the file
-    # press 'Y'
+    # press 'Y' to save the changes
-    # press enter
+    # press enter to complete saving the file to disk
     ```

     3- Submit the job